-Charles Burchfield, 1915–1920: The Ohio Years explores the key role that northeast Ohio played in the art and life of American artist Charles Burchfield.
+Charles Burchfield: The Ohio Landscapes, 1915–1920 explores the key role that northeast Ohio played in the art and life of American artist Charles Burchfield.

 Monsters captivated the imagination of medieval men and women, just as they continue to fascinate us today.